 Understanding “No-Fault” Divorce in California

 California is among the growing list of states that only allow “no-fault” divorces.
 However, that does not mean that one spouse’s “fault” is irrelevant to the divorce proceedings.
-In this article, we examine exactly what it means to file a no-fault divorce, and how the various factors that often lead spouses to separate come into play.
+In this article, our family law attorneys examine exactly what it means to file a no-fault divorce, and how the various factors that often lead spouses to separate come into play.

 What is a “No-Fault” Divorce?